latticelabs/Mitty-deprecated-/docs/quickstart.rst

 Let's run this command and create a database of simulated genomes

 .. command-output:: mkdir -p ../examples/demo/Out
-.. command-output:: genomes generate --pfile=../examples/demo/variations.json
+.. command-output:: genomes generate --pfile=../examples/demo/variations.json -v

 (*Using the -v option will give detailed logger messages, using the -p option will give a progress bar*).